-On day three, the final day of the festival, an event called Honsha Mikoshi Kakucho Togyo (Shrine Omikoshi Town Procession) will take place in the early morning.
+On day three, the festival's final day, an event called Honsha Mikoshi Kakucho Togyo (Shrine Omikoshi Town Procession) will take place in the early morning.
 Three omikoshi of the main shrine itself will be transported along a fixed course along Asakusa's streets and alleys.

-The routes these omikoshi will be taking are put up on the shrine's official homepage before the event, so you'll be able to roughly gauge which omikoshi will pass by which spot in Asakusa at what time.
-What we're trying to say is, look up the routes beforehand and find an excellent place to hang out in while waiting to catch a glimpse of the omikoshi as they pass by!
+The routes these omikoshi will be taking are put up on the shrine's official website before the event, so you'll be able to roughly gauge which omikoshi will pass by which spot in Asakusa at what time.
+Looking up the routes beforehand lets you find the perfect place to hang out while waiting to catch a glimpse of the omikoshi as they pass by!

 Many non-Japanese travelers are fans of the Sanja Matsuri.
 From the viewpoint of a foreigner who is residing in Japan, what exactly is it about the festival that captivates the international crowd?

-Locally, quite a number of people take leave from work during the three days of the festivals, or before and after it so that they can fully focus on taking part in the activities.
-On the last day, when the festival reaches its climax, everyone is hyped up and the energy level put into every activity then is a sight to behold.
+Locally, many people take leave from work during the three days of the festivals, or before and after it, so that they can entirely focus on taking part in the activities.
+On the last day, when the festival reaches its climax, everyone is hyped up, and the energy level put into every activity then is a sight to behold.